Web3-Pi/web3-pi-imager/README.md

 ## Installation and Usage

-Download the Web3Pi Imager application from the [latest release on GitHub](https://github.com/Web3-Pi/web3-pi-imager/releases/latest).
+Download the Web3 Pi Imager application from the [latest release on GitHub](https://github.com/Web3-Pi/web3-pi-imager/releases/latest).
 Choose the appropriate binary for your operating system.

 ### 1. Selecting the Mode